 If you receive an error connecting to the Keeper SSO Connect service, you need to reboot the server.
 Also, you need to ensure that your web browser is able to connect to keepersecurity.com over port 443.
 Keeper SSO Connect does not support the use of proxy servers or firewalls that perform SSL packet inspection.

-Login to the SSO Connect Web UI with a Keeper Administrator account.
+Login to the SSO Connect Web UI, with a Keeper Administrator Master Password account, by navigating to http://127.0.0.1:8080/config or by utilizing the Keeper SSO Connect Desktop Icon.